 The Lattis Smart Bike Lock lets you share the combination and change it anytime.
+Your phone’s GPS is utilized by Spinlister to identify users and their location.
 Anyone could securely place their own bike in a bike rental rack.
 Entrepreneurs would supply and maintain their own bikes.
 Each person can set their own rates.
-Bikes could be tracked and lock combinations could be sent to phones.

 The ‘Mobike smart lock’ integrates a Nordic Bluetooth chip.
+Mobike uses Nordic’s nRF51822 chip to provide Bluetooth connectivity between the bike’s wirelessly-operated smart lock and the user’s smartphone.
 To end the ride, users can park the bikes at an approved bike parking location close to their destination, manually lock the bike, and the completed journey is logged via the Mobike app, whereupon the bicycle becomes available to the next user.

 Mobikes are powered by a small generator installed on the rear wheel hub to power a lock that goes through the spokes.
 Seattle’s Spin and LimeBikes also use GPS-enabled smart-bikes that can be used for a dollar and parked anywhere.

 Mobike features including smart-lock technology, non- puncture airless tires, bike status sensors and built-in GPS locators.
 Users can download the Mobike app, find a nearby Mobike and scan its QR code to unlock.